-One of our bad habits of dealing with people is playing the “blame game”—whether it is a husband and wife blaming each other, a brother blaming his sister, children blaming their parents, or when we blame other races and cultures for our problems.
+One of our bad habits of dealing with people is playing the “blame game”—whether it is a husband and wife blaming each other, a brother blaming his sister, or when we blame other races and cultures for our problems.
 Adolf Hitler blamed the Jews for Germany’s problems.

 The Roman Empire blamed the Christians for its failures and decline.
 But until we honestly face the facts, and take responsibility for our wrong attitudes and ways of living, we cannot change our relationships and life for the better.